OmarVector/Unity-MobileShooterGame-Sample/README.md

 - you can download directly the APK https://drive.google.com/file/d/1PxKn2oINoLdL4IG3TOqhWVfLVwvwyxWk/view?usp=sharing or
-- make a clone to the project and try it inside editor.
+1. make a clone to the project and try it inside editor.
+2. once its downloaded, switch the project platform to android for correct resolution , since the game designed for portrait mode.
+3. wait until everything is loaded and press play.

-- This a gif animation of how it looks like https://gfycat.com/UnhealthyBabyishAlabamamapturtle
+This a gif animation of how it looks like https://gfycat.com/UnhealthyBabyishAlabamamapturtle

 ###### Game Rules :
 1. Shoot all enemies and safe the earth .